- Dean's Welcome

 The purpose of this award is to assist students and trainees in the URSMD to attend important national meetings at which they will present their research and make professional connections.
 We hope this will assist mentors with limited funds to promote their trainees’ professional success.
 Funds may be used for registration and travel costs to national or international meetings.
 This award may be given in the form of reimbursement for a meeting where an applicant has already presented their research, or for anticipated meeting travel for presentation (reimbursement provided after travel).
 Applications will be accepted for:

-Note: The next RFA will be released in April 2015 for travel between March 1, 2015 and August 31, 2015.
-Please look for the formal request for applications in Spring.
+Note: The next RFA will be released in November 2016 for travel between September 1, 2016 and February 28, 2017.
+Please look for the formal request for applications in the Fall.

 Instructions to Applicants: